-thfc-ad-hamavet-deactivated2013 asked: Why would holding the U21s Uefa tournament in Israel be different to holding it in other countries with fascist fans?
+thfc-ad-hamavet-deactivated2013 said: Why would holding the U21s Uefa tournament in Israel be different to holding it in other countries with fascist fans?
 Why punish Israeli footballers & Israeli football fans for the actions of their state & one teams fans??

 Well personally I would not take the tournament away from Israel on the basis of the behaviour of Beitar Jerusalem fans - I reblogged someone who said that because 1. the article about Beitar Jerusalem was important and 2. it’s a debate going on in football at the moment that I hoped would stimulate discussion on the subject (which until your question hasn’t happened on here).
 I’d argue, similar to you broadly, that it would be unfair to take the tournament out of Israel on that basis because other countries who have hosted (or will host) similar tournaments would fail on the same criteria (i.e. having violent, far right, racist supporters organised within the country).
 A horrible minority of fans, assuming that fans and players from around the world can be kept safe, is not a reason in itself to stop a tournament being held in my view.
 Again on the proviso of safety, international tournaments can actually be an arena to combat racism and other forms of discrimination as it brings together a diverse range of people in terms of players and supporters.
 I can appreciate why people would see Beitar’s fans as a reason for the tournament not being held but lots of other countries have a similar problem.
 If it was on the basis that arab footballers could not have their safety guaranteed, then it’s a legitimate argument - but then I’d say that Beitar, from what I’ve read, does not represent the general experience of football supporters within Israel and they shouldn’t be judged as such.
 I mean look at Hapoel Tel Aviv.